anuragdogra2192/Spark_on_AWS_EC2/README.md

 ##### These projects' solutions can be used as reference while doing Udemy course "Spark and Python for Big Data with PySpark".

 * During this whole course these projects are done in AWS-EC2.
 In case of any questions regarding "set-up on AWS-EC2",feel free to contact.
-* My suggestion is to AWS-EC2 during this course, to gain a wonderful experience with Amazon Web Services(AWS).
+* My suggestion is to use AWS-EC2 during this course, to gain a wonderful experience with Amazon Web Services(AWS).